lightningkite/mirror-kotlin/README.md

 my.packagename.MyCustomClass
 my.packagename.MyCustomEnum
 my.packagename.MyCustomInterface

+//Anything the given classes extends/implements or uses in a field is implicitly analyzed as well.

 ```

 You'll now be able to use the reflective information after running the Gradle `mirror` task like this: